A thematic catalog (or thematic index) is a

 the older catalog.

 When no thematic index exists for a composer, and some or all the works of that composer have been published in a monographic series, the numbering system by which the works have been organized in that source may be used.
 Work numbers for several early British composers, such as John Bull, William Byrd, Orlando Gibbons, and John Ward, are taken from the series Musica Britannica.
 Work numbers for these composers are preceded by "MB."
-The number in this uniform title for a work by John Bull is taken from Musica Britannica volume 14, which is Bull's keyboard music.
+The number in this authorized access point for a work by John Bull is taken from Musica Britannica volume 14, which is Bull's keyboard music.
 The work is number 25 in that volume.

 In nomines, keyboard instrument, MB 25, A minor